 print(coin_change_dp(coins, amount)) # Output: 3

-This dynamic programming solution is much more efficient than the recursive approach and is typically fast enough for most practical scenarios and coding interviews.
+This solution is much more efficient and suitable for most practical scenarios and coding interviews.

 3. Dynamic Programming with Space Optimization